Saladin: Family

 The sons listed by Imad number fifteen, but elsewhere he writes that Saladin was survived by seventeen sons and one daughter.
-According to Abu Hamah, Imad missed two sons who were born to slave-women: Imad al-Din Shadhi and Nusrat al-Din Marwan.
-As for Saladin's daughter, she was Mu'nisah Khatun; she married her cousin al-Kamil Muhammad ibn Adil.
-Saladin also had other children who died before him, such as al-Mansur Hasan and Ahmad.
-Al-Zahir Dawud, whom Imad listed eighth, is recorded as being his twelfth son in a letter written by Saladin's minister.
+Saladin's daughter is said to have married her cousin al-Kamil Muhammad ibn Adil.
+Saladin may also have had other children who died before him.
+One son, Al-Zahir Dawud, whom Imad listed eighth, is recorded as being Saladin's twelfth son in a letter written by his minister.

 Not much is known of Saladin's wives or slave-women.
-He married Ismat al-Din Khatun, the widow of Nur al-Din Zengi, in 1176.
+He married Ismat ad-Din Khatun, the widow of Nur ad-Din Zengi, in 1176.
 She did not have children.
 One of his wives, Shamsah, is buried with her son al-Aziz in the tomb of al-Shafi'i.